Fab2bprog/Xojo_MiniFact/README.md

 The software is delivered as is, with its bug.
 We can consider it as a demo how to access database.

-To run Minifact ( it's in french) at the beginning click on the menu:
+To run Minifact at the beginning click on the menu:
 [Fichier]->[Ouvrir Fichier]
 And Select database.rsd
-There is no password.
+(There is no password.)

 Enjoy.